wpaccessibility/wp-a11y-docs/docs/topics/forms/required/mark-required-fields.md

 </figure>

 {: .alert }
-**Note for developers**: for screen reader users the indication if a field is required must be added in the code with a form field.
+**Note for developers**: screen readers have specific needs for discovering required fields.
 Read [Mark if a form field is required for screen readers]({{site.baseurl}}/docs/topics/forms/required/required-screen-readers/) about how to do this.

 ## Indication required fields in WordPress form plugins